mMONTAGEe/mMONTAGEe/README.md

 <br />

 ### Hi there 👋.
-Im kinda texture maker. and translator to RU.
+Im Basic human. that trying to learn something.
 ### 💻 i use IntelliJ IDEA to work with (**Python**, **JAVA**)
 ### 📫 How to reach me: My Discord mMONTAGEe#9127
 ### 🌱 I’m currently learning: Python,Java,Math,AstroPhysics.